cmembrez/Computer-Pointer-Controller/README.md

 To estimate the gaze of the user, the application reads an input (webcam, video) and uses an inference pipeline of four pre-trained models.

 ## Project Set Up and Installation
-* You will need to have Intel OpenVINO toolkit installed (version >= 2020.1), please refer to their official [link]( https://docs.openvinotoolkit.org/latest/index.html)
+Before going any further, Intel OpenVINO toolkit is required (version >= 2020.1), please refer to their official [link]( https://docs.openvinotoolkit.org/latest/index.html)

-* You can start by cloning the current respository: git clone www.github.com/cmembrez/computer_pointer_controller
-* See below section on 'how to install the dependencies'.
+*Then, you can git clone this repo: git clone www.github.com/cmembrez/computer_pointer_controller *Next, check the dependencies section below on 'how to install the dependencies'.
-* Place four models in the ./models folder.
-You can download pre-trained models from Intel OpenVINO resources.
+*Afterwards, you can download your own models in the ./models folder or use the ones provided here.
 * Finally, in a terminal, run the bash script test_simple.sh.

 Please refer to the './log' folder for logging information.
 Please note that they are reset at each new launch: